abergmeier/fabaccess-server/CONTRIBUTING.md

 ## Contributing Code

-To help develop Diflouroborane you will need a Rust toolchain.
+To help develop Difluoroborane you will need a Rust toolchain.
 I heavily recommend installing [rustup](https://rustup.rs) even if your distribution provides a recent enough rustc, simply because it allows to easily switch compilers between several versions of both stable and nightly.
 It also allows you to download the respective stdlib crate, giving you the option of an offline reference.